-Have you ever converted an int to a string in C++ and it didn’t work as planned?
+Have you ever converted int to string in C++ and it didn’t work as planned?
 With choices such as to_string(), stringstream, sprintf(), and boost::lexical_cast, which approach is the best for speed, safety, or formatting?
 In this C++ guide to converting numbers to strings, you can learn about the actual differences, performance tips, and best practices.

 Table of Contents:

-What is an int?
+What is an Int in C++?

 This int (short for integer) is a base data type in C++ that holds whole numbers.
 It is usually 4 bytes in size and can have positive and negative numbers.
 Integers are used to count, index, do arithmetic, etc. int x = 10; int age = 25.